hero media

 9. Wompoo Eco Retreat

-Wompoo Eco Retreat is a lovely escape, helping travellers slink into nature to relax and unwind.
-Guests are treated to their own private outdoor hot tub to relax in under the stars, cementing this Daintree accommodation as a popular pick for romance-hunting couples.
+Wompoo Eco Retreat is a lovely escape, helping travellers slink into nature for true relaxation.
+Guests are treated to their own private outdoor hot tub under the stars, cementing this Daintree accommodation as a popular pick for romance-hunting couples.
+Offering just two eco-designed bungalows, each stay features a private bathroom, undercover deck and private cooking facilities.
+A breakfast of tropical fruits, locally sourced tea and coffee, and cereal is included each morning.

 BOOK NOW